variantstudios/greeleydowntown.com/_business_incentives/state-historical-fund-grants.md

 ---

-The History Colorado State Historical Fund is a program established by
-<br>the 1990 constitutional amendment that legalized gambling in Central
-<br>City, Black Hawk, and Cripple Creek.
-The amendment mandates that
-<br>a portion of gaming tax revenue goes to the History Colorado State
-<br>Historical Fund to fund historic preservation projects throughout the
+The History Colorado State Historical Fund is a program established by the 1990 constitutional amendment that legalized gambling in Central City, Black Hawk, and Cripple Creek.
+The amendment mandates that a portion of gaming tax revenue goes to the History Colorado State Historical Fund to fund historic preservation projects throughout the state.
-<br>state.
 To be eligible for funding, all History Colorado State Historical Fund projects must relate to one or more of the following 2020 Action Agenda goals:

 * Goal A: Preserving the Places that Matter
 * Goal B: Strengthening and Connecting the Colorado Preservation Network